melsman/mlkit/doc/arm64-compiler.md

 See [macOS ARM CI](arm64-ci.md) for the MLKit/MLton host matrix, native build and bootstrap phases, and retained test reports and installation artifacts.

+The [style and composition report](arm64-style.md) describes the local `++` code-builder operator and the Standard ML cleanup in milestone 10.